magcks/milterfrom/README.md

 The postconf option "reject_authenticated_sender_login_mismatch" doesn't solve the problem at all, because it only enforces the envelope sender to be correct.
 This milter further ensures that the sender specified in the header matches the envelope sender.

 ## Beta
 This code is beta.
 It would be great if someone who has more experience with libmilter would look at my code and send me some feedback.
 The code is really short (one file with 270 lines) and based on the libmilter example.

+## Dependencies (as Debian package names)
+* git cmake make gcc
+* libmilter1.0.1 libmilter-dev

 ## Build
-As always:
 ```bash
 mkdir build
 cd $_